Drowning is defined as a respiratory impairment — that is, being unable to breathe — because you’ve been submerged in water.

 Pulmonary edema causes you to have trouble breathing or experience frightening sensations like shortness of breath and chest tightness.
 “Liquid, or fluid, is actually in your airway,” he continues.
 “You’re kind of drowning in your own fluid, even though you’re not in the water.”

 The signs and symptoms of dry drowning are the same as the ones you experience when drowning.

-“However, if you do have a near-drowning incident, symptoms can show up after you’ve left the water,” Dr. Grover explains.
+“However, if you do have a near-drowning incident, symptoms can show up after you’ve left the water,” Dr. Grover says.

 This delayed reaction is why if you were struggling underwater and unable to breathe, you should get checked out by a medical expert to make sure your lungs are clear and undamaged.

-If you see any of these warning signs after a water incident, or sense that something isn’t right, see a doctor.
+If you experience any of these warning signs after a water incident, or sense that something isn’t right, see a doctor.
 Early symptoms include:

 - Heavy, persistent coughing.